Skip to main content

 Meet the Open Doors Board

-"I would like to introduce myself as Chair of the Open Doors Board, and the other members of our Board.
-Collectively, we have experience of working in Green Spaces, Arts, Music, Education, Universities and Charities, bringing together our varied experiences, backgrounds and perspectives.
-This wealth of knowledge and representation helps us support and challenge the running of the Open Doors Project.
-We meet four times a year to provide effective governance and oversight of activities, operations and finance, ensuring that Arts Council England’s investment principles show in the arts activities offered, and in the culture and working practices within the Heritage and Culture team in our district."
+"I would like to introduce myself as Chair of the Open Doors Board, along with the other board members.
+Collectively, we have experience working across the arts, music, education, environmental initiatives, and charities, bringing together our varied experiences, backgrounds, and perspectives.
+This wealth of knowledge and representation helps to support the running of the Open Doors programme.

 Helen Rushby